rish-16/CS3244-Tutorial-Material/questions/decision_tree.md

 ### Your headaches
 Imagine Decision Trees *could* learn temporal information.
 If you added a feature for `time`, you're okay for the most part if your time is discrete ie. `t = 1, 2, 3, ..., T`.
 You are absolutely screwed if your time is continuous which is the case for most real-life applications.
 Your rows, and hence, your dataset, will blow up exponentially for each sample/instance.

-Your discrete time dataset would look like this:
+Your discrete time dataset (or words or daily stock prices) would look like this.
+How would you even make this Decision-Tree-friendly?

 | Sample Index   | Token Index | Vector Repr | Label |
 | -------------- | ----------- | ----------- | ----- |